datapane/datapane/docs/docs/tutorials/styling/global-styling.md

-# Global Styling and Whitelabelling

-This section describes how to add custom colours and fonts to your app.
+This section describes how to add custom colours and fonts to all the apps in your workspace.

 ## Styles

-Datapane Enterprise allows you to define a global style block which will apply to all of your apps.
+Datapane allows you to define a global style block which will apply to all of your apps.
 In this block you can \(re\)define the default font, background colour and more.

 ![Example of a styled app](../../img/tutorials/styling-whitelabelling-1.png)